Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

 - Keep the number of syllables for each word as few as possible.

 - Be creative.
-Go beyond simple description to write something unique.
+Go beyond simple description to write something unique or informative.

 - Complement the page title rather than mimic it.